Chinese New Year: Celebrating The Year of the Horse in New Jersey and at Home

-Nai-Ni Chen Dance Company, Hamilton
+Nai-Ni Chen Dance Company (Newark, NJ)

 You don’t have to go out to celebrate Chinese New Year.
 Here are some tips to celebrate the Year of the Serpent at home:

 - Clean your home.
 Yes, it sounds like a chore, but it is traditional to clean your home before the New Year to “sweep away the bad luck.”
 Get the kids to help out!
 But, don’t clean during the New Year – or you risk sweeping away all the good luck that will come in the new year.

 - Be a wok star!
 Making traditional foods is a big way to celebrate the New Year.
 A large New Year’s Eve meal is the most important dinner of the year on the Chinese calendar.
 Try some recipes like Guotie Pot Stickers, Peking Duck or Green Tea Fortune Cookies here.
 Or try one of the recipes listed on the Epicurious Lunar New Year menu page.